giacomoni/mininettestbed/README.md

 - tcp_probe (kernel module used in our testbed) has been discontinued in favor of tcp kernel event tracing

 ### Python
-The Python version used to run the code is 2.6 and all modules versions can be found in requirements2.6.txt The RL agents of Orca and Aurora run on Python 3.
+The Python version used to run the code is Python 2.7.13 and all modules versions can be found in requirements27.txt The RL agents of Orca and Aurora run on Python 3 and all modules versions can be found in requirements27.txt

 ### System config
 TODO